Kevin Y L

 Constitutional & Administrative Law

-Kevin YL Tan specializes in Constitutional and Administrative Law, International Law and International Human Rights.
+Kevin YL Tan specialises in Constitutional and Administrative Law, the Singapore Legal System, Singapore Legal History, International Law and International Human Rights.
 He graduated with an LLB (Hons) from the Faculty of Law at the National University of Singapore and holds an LLM and JSD from the Yale Law School.
-He currently holds Adjunct Professorships at the Faculty of Law, National University of Singapore (NUS) as well as at the S Rajaratnam School of International Studies, Nanyang Technological University (NTU) where he teaches constitutional law, international law and international human rights.
+He is currently Adjunct Professor at the Faculty of Law, National University of Singapore (NUS) and Senior Fellow at the S Rajaratnam School of International Studies, Nanyang Technological University (NTU).

-Kevin has been on the editorial board of several leading legal journals.
-From 1998-2000, he was also Chief Editor of the Singapore Journal of International and Comparative Law and from 2000-2003 was the journal’s Adjunct Editor.
-He is currently Editor-in-Chief of the Asian Yearbook of International Law (since 2010); Executive Editor of the Asian Journal of Comparative Law (since 2016); and Editorial Board member of the Korean Journal of International and Comparative Law (since 2013).
-Kevin also serves on the Board of Governors of the Human Rights Resource Centre (HRRC).
+Kevin has served on the editorial board of several leading legal journals, including as Chief Editor of the Singapore Journal of International and Comparative Law (1998–2000); Editor-in-Chief of the Asian Yearbook of International Law (2010–2018), and Editor-in-Chief of the Asian Journal of Comparative Law (since 2020).
+Kevin also serves as series editor of the Hart series on Constitutionalism in Asia (with Li-ann Thio and Jaclyn L Neo).

 Books